-The office of the Independent Reviewer is supported by staff from AccessNI and I would like to extend my deepest gratitude to all the staff there who support me and enable me to carry out my role.
+The Role of the Independent Reviewer is supported by AccessNI staff who enable me to carry out the role effectively.
+I would like to extend my deepest gratitude to all the staff there who support me and enable me to carry out my role.